iruneiro33/PyBer_Analysis/README.md

 However, at the end od the day revenue is one of the important indicators to the companies, including Pyber.
 For them, this is mainly driven by the total amount of fares.
 In the next chart we can appreciate the be visual representation of the total fares by city type.
 This leads us to another analysis.

 The table below shows the fares by city type from january to april 2019.
 Consistent with the previous chart, the type of city with the highest amount per fare is the urban, flowwed by the subirban and finally the rural type.

+<img width="1030" alt="TotalFare_by_CityType" src="https://user-images.githubusercontent.com/7553779/188353540-dfb9a58e-a135-41ff-b6f6-f2677f78005c.png">

 There are many facts to see from this chart:

-  1. The behavior of the three lines, in general, is similar.
-For the analyzed period, all start and end at a similar fare rateThe three types of cities have an increase of fares in the second part of february

-<img width="1030" alt="TotalFare_by_CityType" src="https://user-images.githubusercontent.com/7553779/188353540-dfb9a58e-a135-41ff-b6f6-f2677f78005c.png">
+  1. For the analyzed period, the rural and the urban start and end at a similar fare.
+Nonetheless, the city starts in a positive trens but ends in a negative trend.
+Opposite, the rural starts in a slight decrease of the fare and ends similarly.
+However, the most variation in fares is seen in the suburban cities, starting slightly over $500 and reahing by mid-April up to $1200 aproximately.
+  2. The three have an increase of fares in the second part of february, reaching to a peak, or the highest fare for the analyzed period (except for the rural which has a higher rate ath the beggining of april).
+If needed, Pyber could analyze which festivities are celebrated around those days, or assess important holidays or festivals to each city type or region.